 As you examine your skin, if you answer yes to any of these questions, you should make an appointment to see a dermatologist immediately.

-If your dermatologist sees a mole or other spot that looks abnormal, your dermatologist will recommend removing it.
-A mole can be removed during an office visit.
-This is a safe and simple procedure when performed by a dermatologist.
+If your dermatologist sees a mole or other spot that looks abnormal, your dermatologist will recommend removing it which can be done during a regular consultation and it is a safe and simple procedure when performed by a dermatologist.

-The skin that your dermatologist removes will be examined under a microscope.
-Your dermatologist may examine the skin or send it to a lab.
+The skin that your dermatologist removes will be examined under a microscope and your dermatologist may examine the skin by themselves or send it to a laboratory.
 Examining the skin under a microscope is the only way to tell whether a patient has skin cancer.
 This process of removing the skin and examining it under a microscope is called a skin biopsy.
 If you see a mole or other spot reappear after a skin biopsy, immediately make an appointment to see your dermatologist.

 The results of your skin biopsy will be described in the biopsy report.